TheInstituteOfCode/ash-site-/_posts/2018-04-10-5-ways-to-shower-when-you-live-in-a-van.md

 **Stay at campgrounds that have showers**

+![](/uploads/untitled-1-of-1-17-1-2.jpg)

 This is an expensive option, especially if you're on a budget, but the occasional campground is a nice way to take a hot shower.
 KOA campgrounds are a great choice as they offer laundry facilities and have water and dumps.
-You can save money by paying for a tent site if you don't need any RV hook-ups.&nbsp;
+You can save money by paying for a tent site if you don't need any RV hook-ups.
+The campground featured above didn't actually have a shower, but it was pretty enough to include.

-![](/uploads/untitled-1-of-1-17-1-2.jpg)

 **Get a gym membership**